 This course is designed to give students the opportunity to learn the components of fitness concepts and conditioning techniques used for obtaining optimal physical fitness.
 Students will learn how to safely use various exercise equipment, the basic fundamentals of strength training, aerobic training, and overall fundamentals of fitness training and conditioning in the Fitness Center and Gymnasium.
 Principles of strength training, elements of cardiovascular health, basic anatomy and physiology, and the elements of a personal fitness plan are topics covered during the course.
 Students will be empowered to make wise choices, meet challenges, and develop positive behaviors in fitness, wellness, and movement activity for a lifetime.
+All students will receive instruction in hands-only CPR as part of this course.

-TEAM GAMES 10 5 Credits (#77154)
+TEAM GAMES 10

 This class is designed for students who enjoy participating in team sports (i.e., basketball, soccer, ultimate Frisbee, floor hockey, etc.).
-In team games the curriculum is designed to help students develop positive self-esteem with regard to their physical skills and knowledge of the rules and strategies through different games and sports.
+In team games the curriculum is designed to help students develop positive selfesteem with regard to their physical skills and knowledge of the rules and strategies through different games and sports.
 A great deal of emphasis is placed upon demonstrating good sportsmanship and character qualities, while developing the skills necessary to participate in both competitive and different high and low ropes course challenges.
+All students will receive instruction in hands-only CPR as part of this course.